iceshard-engine/coding-style/README.md

 #endif
 ```

-Instead, `indent` your macros just as you would normal C code:
+Instead, indent your macros just as you would normal C code:

-The indentation should start after the `#` sign.

 ```cpp
 void f()